geirev/EnKF_seir/README.md

 An older single-group implementation used in Evensen et al. (2020) is stored on the branch [paper_version](https://github.com/geirev/EnKF_seir/tree/paper_version).
-However, we recommend to use the new multigroup code also when running for a single country or compartent.
+However, we recommend to use the new multigroup code also when running for a single country or compartment.

 <p align="center">
   <a href="#installation">Installation</a> *